piraces/blog/posts/improve-your-code-using-roslyn-analyzers.md

 {Documentation Comment ID string for the symbol}[;Description Text]
 ```

-4. **That's all!** The fields in the `BannedSymbols.txt` file will be processed and mark as warnings the use of the banned symbols specified.
+4. **That's all!** The fields in the `BannedSymbols.txt` file will be processed and mark as warnings the use of the specified banned symbols.
 These warnings are of type `RS0030`, `RS0031` or `RS0035`.
 More info can be found in [the roslyn analyzers repo](https://github.com/dotnet/roslyn-analyzers/blob/main/src/Microsoft.CodeAnalysis.BannedApiAnalyzers/Microsoft.CodeAnalysis.BannedApiAnalyzers.md).

 Take into account that we could use a `BannedSymbols.txt` file per project or a Solution wide one, including the same `BannedSymbols.txt` file in all projects.